Increasing Chances of Showers and Thunderstorms Through the Week.

-Grand Canyon National Park, in collaboration with other partners, is conducting a pilot stewardship project at Granite Camp and within the Monument Creek Watershed.
+Grand Canyon National Park, in collaboration with partners, is conducting a pilot stewardship project at Granite Camp and within the Monument Creek Watershed.

-This is a very popular area for backcountry and river users, but like many areas within the Colorado River corridor has been adversely impacted by the operations of Glen Canyon Dam, high recreational use, and the introduction of non-native plant species, particularly tamarisk (Tamarix spp.).
+This is a very popular area for backcountry and river users, but like many areas within the Colorado River corridor has been adversely impacted by the operations of Glen Canyon Dam, high recreational use, and the introduction of non-native plant species, particularly tamarisk (Tamarix ramosissima).

 The goals of this pilot project are to rehabilitate the native riparian plant community and wildlife habitat, recover data from and stabilize a threatened prehistoric archeological site, and enrich the overall visitor experience.

-Work crews will be present intermittently at the site through the spring 2013.
+Work crews will be present intermittently at the site through the fall 2013.
 While all efforts will be made to minimize impacts to visitors, on-site work may still be disruptive and limit opportunities for a wilderness experience.

-There may be selective and limited tamarisk removal at the upstream end of camp to promote growth of willows and baccharis currently along the river.
-Every effort will be made to maintain the functionality of the camp and improve the overall visitor experience at the site..
+The primary vegetation treatment area begins at the river camp and continues downriver from the boat docking and kitchen areas to the confluence with Monument Creek.
+Crews conducted selective tamarisk removal at the upstream end of camp (near the groover site) to promote growth of willows and baccharis currently along the river.
+Every effort was made to maintain the functionality of the camp and improve the overall visitor experience at the site..

-For volunteer opportunities with this project, visit:
+For volunteer opportunities with this project, email the project lead.